nshores/vera/Smart_living_room_lights/readme.md

 2. Create scene name SomebodyInLivingRoom.
 This scene will be triggered by living room motion sensor.
 Insert the code from somebody_in_living_room.lua as a LUA trigger.
 3. Create scene name NobodyInLivingRoom.
 This scene will be triggered by Living Room motion sensor not tripped event.
 In lua code of this scene, paste in nobody_living_room.lua

+This script requires the use of XBMCState, and the Onkyo receiver plugin.

 Code based on examples found here --